Skip to content

 Cool Chinese Character Memorization Methods

-It seems like every day a new app comes out that promises to help you learn characters easily.
+It seems like every day a new app comes out that promises to help you learn Chinese characters easily.
 With a growing pool of research in memory and memory competitions on the rise, this article will be a quick round-up of some of these learning methodologies and some of my thoughts on how you can use them to learn characters quickly.

 Mnemonic